- I have been out of school for a long time, and I'm not sure my professors will remember me. Whom else may I use as a reference?

 People who generally have aptitudes towards helping others and possess an awareness of the challenges that people with disabilities face and are committed to creating opportunities for people with disabilities to improve functioning and pursue goals for work and adult life in the community.
 Some of the common qualities that we see in successful candidates are compassion for helping people with disabilities; commitment to helping others grow and learn to work, live and function in settings of their own choosing; being able to use knowledge to create opportunities for individuals with disabilities; being non-judgmental and empathetic; and holding to ethical ideals which accommodate individual needs. back to top

-Parking is very limited and students rarely can acquire parking permits (sometimes it’s possible when students attended UNC as undergraduates because of their tenure).
+Parking is very limited and students rarely can acquire parking permits.
 In most instances, students will either park in commuter lots and travel by bus to campus, or take buses from their apartments to campus.
-There are private lots on the edge of campus which can be costly, but permit student parking within a reasonable walk to campus. back to top
+There are private lots on the edge of campus which can be costly but permit student parking within a reasonable walk to campus. back to top

 There is graduate student housing available; visit the UNC housing site.
 There are also resources for graduate students needing family housing.
 In some cases it may be cheaper for students to look into off campus apartment complexes in the area. back to top